In the Beginning

 Steven is an electrician by trade.
 He got his start at a young age in the Northeast before moving to Alaska with his then girlfriend, later wife, Jamie.
 In 1980, they packed up their worldly possessions in a used Volvo and drove to Anchorage, Alaska.
 They would eventually settle in Juneau, after living in Ketchikan, the latter where they married.

 In Juneau, they found a vibrant, warm community of friends who became family, many of them transplants from all over the United States.
-Here, they continued to raise their children, run the yearly Klondike Race, hike, ski, skate and fish.
+Here, they continued to help raise Steven's children, run the yearly Klondike Race, hike, ski, skate and fish.
 Steven would eventually run his own electrical contracting business and Jamie, with a paralegal background, worked for several years with the Alaska Legislature.